 - Go to Animations > Add Animation > Motion Paths

-- Choose a preset (Line, Arc, Turn) or draw your own
+- Select a preset (Line, Arc, Turn) or draw your own

 You can combine motion with other effects for layered animation.